Visual Correspondence

 Samuel Langhorne Clemens was quite simply an institution, and in many ways still is.
 Taking his pen name from a boat man's cry, he was never more serious than when he was being comic.
 Find out about one of America's greatest satirists through his letters.

-• James Connolly Correspondence
+• Roger Casement Correspondence

 A line